pgaur18/Certifications-and-Trainings/README.md

 The purpose of this repository is to:

-- Maintain a centralized record of all completed certifications and trainings
+- Maintain a centralized record of all completed certifications and trainings.
-- Demonstrate ongoing curiosity and commitment to continuous learning
+- Demonstrate ongoing curiosity and commitment to continuous learning.
-- Stay updated with both foundational and emerging technologies
+- Stay updated with both foundational and emerging technologies.
-- Provide clear, transparent visibility of verified learning for reviewers
+- Provide clear, transparent visibility of verified learning for reviewers.

 ---